The 2020 EMS is going VIRTUAL!

 Wages, Earnings, and Compensation

-Preparing for to sit for the CBE Exam and become a Ceritified Business Economist?
+Preparing to sit for the CBE Exam and become a Certified Business Economist?
 Be sure to attend these sessions covering CBE content:

 Financial Accounts: Understanding the Role and Value

 GDP and the National Accounts: The Building Blocks of the Economy

 Measuring Inflation: What It Measures and How It Is Measured

 The Economic Measurement Seminar is a component of the Certified Business Economist® (CBE) program, the certification in applied economics and data analytics, and qualifies for 13 credit hours of continuing education for CBEs.
 EMS sessions that are part of the CBE core curriculum have been highlighted.